flowground/amazonaws-com-es-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetUpgradeStatus
-### Retrieves the latest status of the last upgrade or upgrade eligibility check that was performed on the domain.
+> Retrieves the latest status of the last upgrade or upgrade eligibility check that was performed on the domain.<br/>

 #### Input Parameters
 * `DomainName` - _required_